Hester C. Jeffrey: Biography

 Jeffrey helped create clubs for African-American women, including the Susan B. Anthony Club for black women.
 This club worked towards women's suffrage and created a Mothers' Council, to help women with small children.
 Other clubs she created were the Climbers and the Hester C. Jeffrey Club for young black women.
 The Hester C. Jeffrey Club helped raise money for young black women to take classes at what later became the Rochester Institute of Technology.

 She served on the Douglass Monument Committee, which raised funds and commissioned the first monument to an African-American in 1897, a statue of Frederick Douglass, in his hometown of Rochester, New York.
 She was chosen to direct the music at its unveiling, as well as at the memorial service prior to it that would have included the unveiling, were the statue not delayed.

 Jeffrey was friends with Susan B. Anthony and was often seen at Anthony's home in Rochester.
 Jeffrey was the only layperson to give a eulogy at Anthony's funeral service held in 1906.
 She had also been selected to represent on "behalf of the negro" at the funeral.
 The eulogy expressed both sorrow for Anthony's death and also praised her advocacy for women's suffrage.
-Jeffrey also created the first memorial for Anthony, which was a stained-glass window installed at the AME Zion church and unveiled in 1907.
+Jeffrey also created the first memorial for Anthony, which was a stained-glass window installed at the AME Zion church in Rochester and unveiled in 1907.
+Jeffrey's primary religious affiliation was with the AME Zion Church, but she also was a member of the First Unitarian Church of Rochester, the church that Anthony attended.

 Her husband died in 1908 in Rochester.
 By 1915, Jeffrey had moved back to Boston, where she lived with her niece, Georgine (née Glover) Brown, at 418 Newbury St. The women taught music.
 Hester died on January 2, 1934, in Boston and is buried in an unmarked grave in Woodlawn Cemetery in Everett next to her sister, Phoebe Whitehurst Glover.
 The family plot also has their brother Manuel, and Phoebe's three children and son-in-law.